Skip to main content Skip to footer

 Fire Chief Phil Gosse was appointed in September 2021.
 Contact Fire Chief Gosse at 705-282-7367 or email pgosse@centralmanitoulin.ca.

-The current rating is Moderate.
+The current rating is Low.

 Please be advised conditions change frequently.
 Visit this website often to receive the most current rating.